-These instructions come from specific locations on your genes called SNPs, or single nucleotide polymorphisms.
-SNPs are distinguished by a difference in a single nucleotide (A, C, T and G).
+These instructions come from specific locations on your genes called genetic variants, or single nucleotide polymorphisms.
+Variants are distinguished by a difference in a single nucleotide (A, C, T and G).
 These nucleotides are the building blocks of DNA.

 Small variants in your genes can lead to drastic differences in the way your body processes food.
 They influence how you metabolize nutrients and absorb certain vitamins.

-GenoPalate analyzes 100+ SNPs that directly impact how your body processes food.
+GenoPalate analyzes 100+ genetic variants that directly impact how your body processes food.
 You’ll learn your associated genotype (your unique set of nucleotides that determine your nutrition recommendations).
 You’ll also learn the prevalence of your genotype (the percentage of the population that also has your genotype) for each gene.

 This analysis of your genes will provide you with a roadmap for the foods and nutrients you should be consuming for optimal health.